-1 Effective for annual periods beginning on or after 1 January 2024
+Effective for annual periods beginning on or after 1 January 2026

-2 Effective for annual periods beginning on or after 1 January 2025
+Effective for annual periods beginning on or after 1 January 2027

-3 Effective date not yet determined
+Effective date not yet determined

-The directors of the Company anticipate that all of the pronouncements will be adopted in the Group's accounting policy for the first period beginning on or after the effective date of the pronouncement.
-The amended HKFRSs are not expected to have a material impact on the Group's consolidated financial statements.
+The directors anticipate that all of the pronouncements will be adopted in the Group's accounting policy for the first period beginning on or after the effective date of the pronouncement.
+Information on new and amended HKFRS Accounting Standards that are expected to have impact on the Group's accounting policies is provided below.
+Other new and amended HKFRS Accounting Standards are not expected to have a material impact on the Group's consolidated financial statements.